Is The Nikon 800 5.6 ED-IF AIS Lens Worth It's 5.5 Kg Weight To Carry Around?

 Nikon C-PL1L brief history — Purchased brand new 2011 : Used multiple times : No coating separation issues.

 I've used many different Nikon lenses through the decades, some better than others.
 Nikon, like other camera brands have made some crappy lenses i.e. E series and plastic AF lenses.
 On the other hand, Nikon has designed some series lenses that just keep on keeping on.
 The Nikkor 800 5.6 AIS is one of them.
-Below, The 800 5.6 on location, still a great lens to use in the 2020s - Bird life - Wildlife - Astro - Lunar
+Below, The 800 5.6 on location, still a great lens to use in the 2020s - Bird - Wildlife - Astro - Lunar

-Traveling To The Wilderness? - Nikkor 800 5.6 ED AIS
+Wilderness - Nikkor 800 5.6 ED AIS

 Nikon 800 5.6 AIS - AFS - Lens Pack + Pro Body